-Disney decided to go another route.
+Disney decided to go another route because of this.
 They would capitalize on their partnership with Lucas.
 Lucas had just produced Captain EO that was going to open up in September 1986.
 After a deal was made, both projects were in production.

 George and his team at ILM started work on the film for the attraction while Disney bought four flight simulators from the military for $500,000 each.
 Disney gutted out the building that once housed Adventure Thru Inner Space.
 The entrance queue was left the same, but the screen that used to have the giant snowflake on it was replaced with video screens.

 After the movie was installed into the simulator, a programmer sat inside it while the movie played.
-They used a joystick to move the compartment around to coincide with the movements of the film.
-A computer recorded it and used it for every simulation.
+They used a joystick to move the compartment around to coincide with the movements of the film, and then a computer recorded it and used it for every simulation.

-At 10:00 am of January 9, 1987, Disneyland opened its gates to hordes of people.
-Fans from all over the place showed up in costume to go on the ride.
-Disneyland stayed open for an astounding 60 hours straight.
-They closed up the park at 10:00 pm on January 11, 1987.
+At 10:00 am of January 9, 1987, Disneyland opened its gates to hordes of people, and then fans from all over the world showed up in costume to go on the ride.
+Disneyland even stayed open for an astounding 60 hours straight, finally closing up the park at 10:00 pm on January 11, 1987.

 Here are some interesting fun facts about the attraction.

-3. The first Star Tours timeline was set after the film Star Wars Episode 6: Return of the Jedi (1983).
-This one is set in the timeline between Star Wars Episode 3: Revenge of the Sith (2005) and Star Wars Episode 4: A New Hope (1977).
-Which would make it set in the same time as Rogue One: A Star Wars Story (2016).
+3. The first Star Tours timeline was set after the film Star Wars Episode 6: Return of the Jedi (1983) but this one is set in the timeline between Star Wars Episode 3: Revenge of the Sith (2005) and Star Wars Episode 4: A New Hope (1977).
+This would make it set in the same time as Rogue One: A Star Wars Story (2016).

 4. While waiting in line, a voice announcement calls out for an illegally parked speeder, license number THX-1138, which is the name of George Lucas’ famous USC student film, as well as the name of his first film made for commercial distribution in 1971.

-5. On the PA system in the waiting area, a voice says, “Mr. Egroeg Sacul, Mr. Egroeg Sacul.”
-The name is “George Lucas” spelled backward.
+5. On the PA system in the waiting area, a voice says, “Mr. Egroeg Sacul, Mr. Egroeg Sacul” whic is the name is “George Lucas” spelled backward.

 6. On the PA system in the waiting area, a voice page says “Mr. Tom Morrow,” who was a character in Flight to the Moon (he later became Mr. Johnson for the overhaul called Mission to Mars, which closed in 1992).
 He later became a separate character for the attraction Innoventions, which opened in 1994.

-8. The G2 repair droids (a model of droid used for fixing other droids) in the queue line are actually the skeletons of two goose Audio-Animatronics from America Sings.
-They were removed from the show for this attraction during the last two years of its run.
+8. The G2 repair droids (a model of droid used for fixing other droids) in the queue line are actually the skeletons of two goose Audio-Animatronics from America Sings but they were removed from the show for this attraction during the last two years of its run.